 Our Strategy and History

-This year, we are celebrating the 25th anniversary of the founding of Capital Fund and its affiliate, Capital Link.
 Established in 1994, Capital Fund originally served health centers in Massachusetts.
-By the late 1990s, through the leadership of Capital Fund, the Massachusetts League of Community Health Centers, NACHC, and the Primary Care Associations in Illinois, North Carolina, and Texas—and with financial support from HRSA’s Bureau of Primary Health Care—Capital Link was founded as a national training and technical assistance resource for health centers seeking capital financing.
+By the late 1990s, through the leadership of Capital Fund, the Massachusetts League of Community Health Centers, NACHC, and the Primary Care Associations in Illinois, North Carolina, and Texas—and with financial support from HRSA’s Bureau of Primary Health Care—its affiliate Capital Link was founded as a national training and technical assistance resource for health centers seeking capital financing.
 Today, both Capital Link and Capital Fund continue to support the community health center movement through a range of technical assistance and lending programs nationally.